 Data are submitted by activating the Wi-Fi on your device and then connecting to a Wi-Fi source.
-When ready to submit, go to the Outbox tab in Survey123 to Send the data.
+When ready to submit, go to the Outbox tab in Survey123 and "Send" the data.

-Navigation - BackCountry Navigator
+Navigation - Field Maps

-Use Backcountry Navigator to navigate from your current location when out in the field.
-Backcountry Navigator only uses your device's GPS to identify your position.
+When out in the field, use Field Maps to navigate from your current location.
+It only uses your device's GPS to identify your position.
 It does not use cell towers or WIFI to determine your location.
-(GPS is not turned on by default.
-You have to turn it on when you need it.)